daztaylor/workbydaz/src/posts/department-of-international-trade.md

 #### What I learnt

 How to effectively plan, design and integrate with a large scale Design System (GDS).
 First real exposure to a 'true' Agile workflow, including daily standups, stories, sprints, user testing, feedback and show and tell.
-Also the first time I'd experienced Ruby and Headless development processes.
+Also the first time I'd experienced Ruby and headless development processes.

 ![](/images/dit-patch-launch-2x.jpg "The 'project patch' which I conceived and illustrated and the launch party")